kelseyhightower/kubernetes-the-hard-way/README.md

 This tutorial will walk you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's you then check out [Google Container Engine](https://cloud.google.com/container-engine), or the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides/).

 This tutorial is optimized for learning, which means taking the long route to help people understand each task required to bootstrap a Kubernetes cluster.
-This tutorial can be completed on [Google Compute Engine](https://cloud.google.com/compute).
+This tutorial requires access to [Google Compute Engine](https://cloud.google.com/compute).

 > The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that prevent you from learning!

 ## Target Audience

 The target audience for this tutorial is someone planning to support a production Kubernetes cluster and wants to understand how everything fits together.
 After completing this tutorial I encourage you to automate away the manual steps presented in this guide.

-> This tutorial is for educational purposes only.
-There is much more configuration required for a production ready cluster.

 ## Cluster Details